raganwald/raganwald.github.com/_posts/2019-01-11-another-look-at-lisp.md

   //=> 5
 ```

-Accessing arbitray elements of a linked list is the "Shlemiel The Painter" of Computer Science:
+Accessing arbitrary elements of a linked list is the "Shlemiel The Painter" of Computer Science:

 > Shlemiel gets a job as a street painter, painting the dotted lines down the middle of the road.
 On the first day he takes a can of paint out to the road and finishes 300 yards of the road.
 "That's pretty good!" says his boss, "you're a fast worker!" and pays him a kopeck.
 >